brownphotographic/Flickr2Any-Tool/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+---
+## Disclaimer

+> This script is provided as-is, **unsupported and unmaintained**.
+No warranty is given.
+No support is offered.
+You run this entirely at your own risk.
+The author accepts zero responsibility for data loss, system damage, corrupted configs, existential dread, or any other outcome resulting from use of this script.
+>
+> This is a hobby tool.
+Test it.
+Read what it does before you run it.
+Back up your data independently before doing anything irreversible.

+---

 ---------------------------
 ## Introduction